Sydney Guilaroff: Awards

 Guilaroff won a Primetime Emmy Award for Outstanding Achievement in Hairstyling for a Miniseries or Special for The Two Mrs. Grenvilles (1987) starring Ann-Margret and Claudette Colbert.

 Personal life

 Guilaroff never married.
 In 1938, he became the first single man in the United States to adopt a son, whom he named Jon in honor of Joan Crawford.
 The state of California opposed the adoption and tried to prevent it, but Guilaroff prevailed.
-He subsequently adopted another son, and some years later a third, who had been a former employee.
+He subsequently adopted another son, named Eugene, and some years later a third, who had been a former employee.

 In his memoir Crowning Glories, Guilaroff claimed he had romantic affairs with Greta Garbo and Ava Gardner.
 Esther Williams in her autobiography and Scotty Bowers in his memoir asserted that Sydney Guilaroff had romantic affairs with Bowers.
+Bowers also stated to have set him up with his partner Edwin B. Willis.

 Death

-Guilaroff died in Beverly Hills, California on May 28, 1997 at age 89.
+Guilaroff died in Beverly Hills, California on May 28, 1997, at age 89.